FairRootGroup/FairSoft/docs/README.md

 ## Spack based FairSoft

+### Preface

 This release of FairSoft will be the last featuring the classic (or "Legacy") FairSoft installation method.
+It is planned to be replaced by a spack based system.
+This is currently in an EXPERIMENTAL state, and meant for early adopters.

+### Introduction

 The newly released FairSoft modernizes and reorganizes the framework installation.
 All needed packages, including the FairRoot package itself,